VotePlay Blog · Sports Engagement

 🆚

 Pit fan predictions against a pundit or club ambassador.
-Fans who outperform the expert earn a special badge and extra entries.
-The head-to-head format generates narrative — 'fans called it right again' — that drives post-match social content.
+The head-to-head format generates compelling narrative — 'fans called it right again' — and drives post-match social content that extends engagement well beyond the final whistle.

 How to run real-time polls at your next event